The 9 Best House Buying Apps for 2026

 Best for auction junkies: Xome

 Whether you’re an investor seeking opportunities or a homebuyer in search of a fixer-upper, the Xome app gives you access to a wide range of real estate auction listings.
-The app will walk you through every step of the process, from searching for and discovering the perfect place to information on titles and closing.
+The app will walk you through every step of the process, from searching for the perfect place to navigating titles and closing.

-• Useful filters: You can use the app’s overlays to discover points of interest like neighborhoods, restaurants, shopping, schools, and more.
+- Useful filters: The app’s overlays let you discover points of interest like neighborhoods, restaurants, shopping, schools, and more.
 You can also view the Xome Value for any home in the United States.

 Available at the App Store and Google Play

-• Real-time alerts: Customized email and push notifications allow you to stay updated on your ideal homes and neighborhoods.
-This app is great for those who are in an active home search and really want to dig into prospective neighborhoods.
+- Real-time alerts: Customized email and push notifications allow you to stay updated on your ideal homes and neighborhoods.
+This app is great for those who actively search for their homes and want to dig into prospective neighborhoods.

 Includes rentals: Yes